AdamLukas17/AdamLukas17/README.md

-- 👋 Hi, I’m @AdamLukas17
+- 👋 Hi, I’m @AdamLukas17 or @ParmesanPapi17@hachyderm.io
-- 👀 I’m interested in data analytics and front-end things
+- 👀 I’m interested in web development and am always working on random personal projects.
-- 🌱 I’m currently learning ...
-R, SQL, and Javascript
+- 🌱 I’m currently learning Javascript with React on the horizon.
 - 📫 How to reach me ... email me!

 <!---